Quetext

 Table of Contents

-Ai, ethics & human agency, collaboration, information literacy, writing process, quoting in mla – definition & examples.
+Ai, ethics & human agency, collaboration, information literacy, writing process, quoting plays and poetry in mla.

 • © 2023 by Angela Eward-Mangione - Hillsborough Community College